shru015/test-1/README.md

 How to Create Repository in Github
 =====

-1. go to github
+1. Go to Github
-2. create repository
+2. Create Repository
-3. edit reanme.md file
+3. Edit reanme.md file